Building

 - Default:

-- Description: Builds the remote-manager application.
+ON - Description: Builds the remote-manager application.

 - Introduced dependencies: